meteor/meteor/content/testing.md

 ### Integration test mode

-To run the integration tests in our application, we run
+To run the integration tests in our application, we run:

 ```
 meteor test --integration
 ```

-What this does is
+This does the following:

  1. *Does* eagerly load our application code as Meteor normally would.
  2. *Also* eagerly load any file in our application (including in `imports/` folders) that look like `*.tests.*`.